release-argus/Website/content/en/docs/Help/authentication.md

 Each user is capped at `session.max_per_user` concurrent sessions (10 by default); logging in past the cap evicts the least recently active one.

 Changes take effect immediately rather than at the next login (permissions are re-read on every request).
 Changing a password, disabling an account, or editing a group's grants ends or updates the affected sessions straight away and disconnects their live dashboard connections.
+The one exception is changing your own password from [Settings](#your-own-account) - that session is re-issued, so you stay signed in where you made the change.

 Failed logins are rate limited per (IP, username) and per IP.
 Behind a reverse proxy, set [`trusted_proxies`](/docs/config/settings/#trusted_proxies) so the limiter counts real client addresses rather than the proxy's.

+## Your own account

+Every signed-in user can edit their own account under **Settings → Account**, reached from the user menu, whatever permissions they hold.
+Three things are editable - display name, email, and password.
+Usernames are fixed at account creation.

+Setting a new password signs out your **other** sessions and disconnects their dashboards, leaving only the one you changed it in.
+API tokens are untouched by it - see [losing access](#losing-access).

 ## API tokens

-Users mint their own tokens under **Account → API Tokens**, optionally with an expiry.
+Users mint their own tokens under **Settings → API Tokens**, optionally with an expiry.
 The token is shown once, at creation, and stored only as a hash - if it is lost, revoke it and create another.

 Use one as a bearer token: